engjellavdiu/py-whoare/README.md

-# py_whoare
+# py-whoare

-`py_whoare` is a Python library designed for performing WHOIS queries on multiple domains simultaneously.
+`py-whoare` is a Python library designed for performing WHOIS queries on multiple domains simultaneously.
 It provides an easy-to-use interface for fetching domain registration details, including registrar information, registration dates, and more, along with IP geolocation data.

 ## Features